Farmland Preservation Grants -Washington Wildlife and Recreation Program

 Farmland Preservation Grants

-The farmland preservation grant program provides funding to cities, counties, and others to buy development rights on farmlands to ensure the lands remain available for farming in the future.
+The farmland preservation grant program provides funding to buy development rights on farmlands to ensure they remain available for farming in the future.
+Grant recipients also may use some of the funding to restore natural functions to improve the land's viability for farming.

-The program is part of the larger Washington Wildlife and Recreation Program, which was created in 1990 to buy land for outdoor recreation and wildlife conservation.
+The program is part of the larger Washington Wildlife and Recreation Program, which was created in 1990 to buy land for outdoor recreation and wildlife conservation, to keep pace with a growing population.
 In 2005, the state Legislature expanded the Washington Wildlife and Recreation Program to include preservation of significant farmland.

 - Buying a conservation easement on farmland threatened with development